Breach of Contract: Monetary Damagesachkarlaw-admin

 Reliance damages are meant to put the innocent party in the position that they would have been before the contract was entered into, particularly in situations where the innocent party change their position for a contract that was not performed.

-Example 1 Company I agreed to perform a landscaping service for Company J, and to prepare for that service, they bought new, specialised equipment that they did not need for other jobs.
+Company I agreed to perform a landscaping service for Company J, and to prepare for that service, they bought new, specialized equipment that they did not need for other jobs.
 At the last minute, Company J cancelled the service and refused to pay Company I. Company I had changed its position by spending money to perform the contract.
 They might be able to claim reliance damages for the cost of their new equipment.

-Example 2 Company K agree to hire Company L to help them prepare for a fundraising event, which they could not go through without Company L’s help.
+Company K agree to hire Company L to help them prepare for a fundraising event, which they could not go through without Company L’s help.
 At the last minute, Company L refuse to show up, and Company K had to cancel the event.
 Since Company K does not know how much money they would have raise at the event.
 They would have trouble claiming expect damages in that amount.
 Instead, they might be able to claim reliance damages for the amount that they spent preparing for the event.

 You might be able to claim reliance damages if.
 On the assumption of the other party upholding their end of the contract.
 You spent money which has gone to waste since the other party breach.
 If you believe that you have a claim for restitution damages.
 Be sure to contact a qualify lawyer at Achkar Law for more information.

-As unfortunate as they can be, breaches of contracts are a common occurrence.
+As unfortunate as they can be, breach of contract are a common occurrence.
 If you are facing a breach of contract.
 Make sure to look into the options for damages and speak to a lawyer.
 While as soon as possible to receive the best advice on how to move forward.
 Our experience team at Achkar Law will be able to guide you to the best solution for your particular situation.